polymode/polymode/modes/readme.md

 `pm/initialize` on it.
 In turn, `pm/initialize` performs the following steps:

    1. assign the config object into local `pm/polymode` variable
-   2. clone the `pm/submode` objects specified by `:basemode` slot of `pm/polymode`
+   2. clone the `pm/chunkmode` objects specified by `:hostmode` slot of `pm/polymode`
-   3. initialize base-mode by running the actual function in `:mode` slot of the basemode object.
+   3. initialize host-mode by running the actual function in `:mode` slot of the hostmode object.
-   4. store basemode object into local `pm/submode` variable
+   4. store hostmode object into local `pm/chunkmode` variable
-   5. set local variable `pm/type` to `'base`
+   5. set local variable `pm/type` to `'host`
    6. run `pm/polymode`'s `:init-functions` as normal hooks
    7. run `pm--setup-buffer` which is common setup function used internally to set font-lock and a range of workarounds